yizeyi18/ScalES/doc/refactor2020.rst

   bdist.redistribute_row_to_col consistent with the existing AlltoallForward / AlltoallBackward (e.g. used in MultSpinor)

-- [ ] Rename the awkward 'a3' in Hamiltonian and spinor to e.g. psiNew?
+- [x] Rename the awkward 'a3' in Hamiltonian and spinor to Hpsi

 - [ ] Cleanup the AddMultSpinorEXXDF7 routine using the ScaLAPACK class.
   Remove the descriptors and contexts floating around.
 Decide whether to